-Strategic Goal Planning Objective Specific Deliverable Planning Objective 5b:Research and Innovation Executive Lead: Medical Director Deliver the third year of the R&amp;I Strategy, through the associated action plan A support package for primary A fully operational clinical rese Secure the sustainability of sta Develop and stabilise our organ clinical research leads. • Deliver the third year of the TriTech Business plan, through the associated action plan.
-Achievement of metrics set ou monthly).
+Strategic Goal Planning Objective Specific Deliverable Measures / Outputs Planning Objective 5b:Research and Innovation Executive Lead: Medical Director Deliver the third year of the R&I Strategy, through the associated action plan A support package for primary care research with translation into improved activity A fully operational clinical research facility at Withybush Secure the sustainability of staffing arrangements, mindful of HCRW funding environment Develop and stabilise our organisational commitment to offering dedicated time and support to clinical research leads.
+Deliver the third year of the TriTech Business plan, through the associated action plan.
+Achievement of metrics set out within Board approved business plan (these are being captured monthly).
 Strategic Goal 5: World Class Infrastructure Grow the wider organisational innovation agenda.
-Identification of organisational gaps and how they could be acted.
-Maintain on-time delivery of control Maintain effective Governance.
-Clinical Leadership - increase to Academic Collaborators - increase to Academic Collaborators - increase publications - increase publications - increase publication.
-IP and Commercialisation - increase grant.
-Enhance the university partnership arrangements to focus more specifically on University Health Board priorities Identification and advancement organisations.
+Identification of organisational priorities for innovation, alignment of support, and/or analysis of gaps and how they could be addressed.
+Maintain on-time delivery of current innovation projects Maintain effective Governance and decision making.
+Clinical Leadership - increase the number of clinical leads to support innovation.
+Academic Collaborators - increase the number of joint posts.
+Publications - increase publications in conferences, journals etc. IP and Commercialisation - increase IP share on innovation projects.
+Grant Income - increase grant income.
+Enhance the university partnership arrangements to focus more specifically on University Health Board priorities Identification and advancement of three additional areas with each of our core academic partner organisations.